Mdlglobal-atlassian-net/powerbi-docs.hu-hu/powerbi-docs/developer/visuals/visual-project-structure.md

 ## <a name="folder-and-file-description"></a>Mappa és fájl leírása

-Ez a szakasz a **pbiciz** eszköz által létrehozott könyvtár mappáit és fájljait mutatja be.
+Ez a szakasz a **pbiviz** eszköz által létrehozott könyvtár mappáit és fájljait mutatja be.

 ### <a name="vscode"></a>.vscode